alzuewa/playwright-python-tests/README.md

 ### View UI-coverage Report

-This project uses `ui-coverage-tool` [library](https://github.com/Nikita-Filonov/ui-coverage-tool) which gathers information about tests actions with elements in user interface and can present the results as a UI coverage report.
+This project uses `ui-coverage-tool` [library](https://github.com/Nikita-Filonov/ui-coverage-tool) which gathers information about tests actions with elements in user interface and present the results as a UI coverage report.

-After running the tests, `coverage-results` directory was created.
+After [running tests locally](#run-tests-locally), `coverage-results` directory was created.
 To get a report on UI coverage, run:
 ```bash
 ui-coverage-tool save-report
 ```